Question 1:

 Question 14:

-Is a device to guide the gennaker halyard whilst hoisting (which is part of the halyard shackle and attaches to the forestay) permitted, specifically, products similar to the ‘c-slip system’ produced by “Conurban Marine”?
+Is a device to guide the spinnaker halyard whilst hoisting (which is part of the halyard shackle and attaches to the forestay) permitted, specifically, products similar to the ‘c-slip system’ produced by “Conurban Marine”?

 Yes

-The Cape 31 International One Design Class Rules permit the use of running rigging (class rule F.6) which includes a gennaker halyard (class rule F.6.2(vi)).
+The Cape 31 International One Design Class Rules permit the use of running rigging (class rule F.6) which includes a spinnaker halyard (class rule F.6.2(vi)).
 The class rules do not further limit the make up of running rigging.

-Further, the ERS define fitting as (ERS C.7.1(c)): “An item, including any associated fitting, that is not part of the boat structure but is bonded or fastened to the hull, hull appendages or rig.”
+Further, the ERS define fitting as (ERS C.7.1(b)): “An item, including any associated fitting, that is not part of the boat structure but is bonded or fastened to the hull, hull appendages or rig.”

 Question 15:

-Is a device associated with another device (used to guide the gennaker halyard whilst hoisting) which is attached to the top of the forestay permitted, specifically, products similar to the ‘c-slip system’ produced by “Conurban Marine”?
+Is a device associated with another device (used to guide the spinnaker halyard whilst hoisting) which is attached to the top of the forestay permitted, specifically, products similar to the ‘c-slip system’ produced by “Conurban Marine”?

 No